 - 1. Read GENERAL RULES. - 2.
-All horticultural exhibits must be grown by the exhibitor. - 3.
-Members may exhibit a total of 8 vegetable, fruit and/or herb classes.
-Members may enter multiple entries in an individual class, provided each entry is a different type of produce.
-Ex.
-Class 2502 Medium Vegetable; member may enter tomatoes, peppers and cucumbers under the same class number. - 4.
-Members may exhibit in a total of 8 floral classes.
-Members may enter multiple entries in an individual class, provided each entry is a different type of produce.
-Ex.
-Class 5600 Annual Garden Flower; member may enter dahlia, impatiens, marigold, etc. under the same class number. - 5.
+Must be enrolled in Horticulture & Landscape Design project to exhibit. - 3.
+All horticultural exhibits must be grown by the exhibitor. - 4.
+Members may enter multiple entries in an individual class, provided each entry is a different type.
+(Example 1: Class 2502 Medium Vegetable; member may enter tomatoes, peppers and cucumbers under the same class number or Example 2: Class 5600 Annual Garden Flower; member may enter dahlia, impatiens, marigold, etc. under the same class number.) - 5.
 Secure entry form to plate or container with string or tape.
 Use a sturdy plate, bowl or container that will support the weight of the produce. - 6.
-Must be enrolled in Horticulture & Landscape Design project to exhibit. - 7.
 For Kansas State Fair: - Members may exhibit a total of 4 produce items, according to the number qualified at the county fair, each a different type of produce.
 Members may enter multiple entries in an individual class, provided each is a different type of produce (vegetable, fruit and/or herb). - Members may exhibit a total of 4 floral exhibits, according to the number qualified at the county fair.
 Members may enter multiple entries in a single class, provided each flower specimen is of a different species. - Members earning a purple ribbon at their county fair on an out-of-season vegetable/fruit/herb may substitute another vegetable/fruit/herb in its place at the state fair. - All entries must be freestanding, easily moved, and not require any special equipment to display.
 Hanging entries are not accepted.